 Well now it’s time once again to let your opinion be known to the world (or at least to the other gamers).
 Go to Steam and give POSTAL 2 a nice POSITIVE vote to help us keep our overwhelmingly POSITIVE rating.
 You can also let your opinion be known to us.
 You know Running With Scissors always likes to hear from our fans.
 We always appreciate tips and suggestions on what you think might improve our game.
 We welcome any feedback from our fans on how much you enjoyed playing the game or if you came across any areas that you think might need a little attention.
 Remember, we read everything we get.
 Whether you are playing the game for the first time or even the hundredth time, let us know what you think.

 We are so excited about the reception our latest sale received, Running With Scissors wants to thank you again for making it such a great success.
 We know we couldn’t have done it without the support of our loyal friends and fans.
 Already beat POSTAL 2?
 Well go grab yourself some of the awesome fan made mods in the Workshop and replay it again with all new stuff!

-You don't have to take our word for it that it is a POSITIVE
+You don't have to take our word for it that it is a POSITIVEly great game though:

 i like this game because i can totally relate to the part where you whip out your ♥♥♥♥♥♥♥ in public and all the girls start laughing at you